jasset75/apollo/docs/apidoc/quiver.md

     ```

     - `_map_stack`
-    Converts one row's columns into new rows, keeping original keys in all rows,
+    Converts one row's column into new rows, keeping original keys in all rows,
     and adds new unique identifier in order to identify related columns

     ```python